 The roar of the waterfall greeted me before the falls themselves did.
 I hurried forward, excited to experience the part of Mill Creek that I’d never seen before.
 My heart fluttered with excitement as I realized there’s not one, not two, but three waterfalls tumbling before me.

 My legs couldn’t carry me fast enough!
 I gingerly hopped over a small missing section of the trail and walked up to the nearest waterfall where I stood in its spray.
 A small, damp cave sat to the left of the waterfalls and I entered it for a brief reprise from the mist.
-The three ribbon-like waterfalls snuck through the creek bed, beautiful in their singular, yet harmonious, solidarity.
+The three ribbon-like waterfalls snuck through the creek bed and were beautiful in their singular, yet harmonious, solidarity.

 The third, and best, waterfall at Mill Creek